hilbix/cirrus/README.md

 This Works is placed under the terms of the Copyright Less License, see file COPYRIGHT.CLL.
 USE AT OWN RISK, ABSOLUTELY NO WARRANTY.

-Read:

-This is free as in free beer, free speech and free baby.
+Read: This is free as in free beer, free speech and free baby.

-Read:

-It's basically Public Domain with some added freedom (for the source).
+Read: It's basically Public Domain with some added freedom for the source itself.

-Read:

-If you mix this with copyrighted code, just but abstain from covering the CLLed code with any Copyright.
+Read: If you mix this with copyrighted code, just abstain from covering the CLLed code with any Copyright.

 Example:

 - The CLL is compatible to GNU GPL v3 under Terms 7b:
   - Keep the CLL to explain the legal nature of the CLLed code parts.
   - Explain which is the CLLed part (keep the CLL banner in the file).
-  - Do not even try to add a copyright on the CLLed part.
+  - Do not even try to add a Copyright on the CLLed part.
   - Transfer everything in whole under the GPL.
   - As the GPL applies via Copyright as before, the GPL is not restricted.
   - As the whole can be freely distributed under the terms of the GPL, the GPL is not restricted at all.
-  - As additional benefit, you can take out the CLLed code and separate it from the GPL again.
+  - As additional benefit, you can take out the CLLed code and distribute/use it separately from the GPL.
-    (Note that this is a natural and known process for all dual licensed sources).
+    (Note that this is a natural and known process for all dual licensed sources.)
+    (Also note that the opposite often is not true.
+So redistributing the GPLled part without the CLLed part often violates the GPL, if the GPLled part does not work without the CLLed part anymore.)

-- Likewise you can add any other licenses which do not affect the Copyright.
+- Likewise you can add any other licenses to CLLed code, as long as it does not affect the Copyright.
   - Really, any license.
 There is no restriction, except the one thing about Copyright.
   - This differs from Public Domain.
 You can add your Copyright if you change PD, like by adding a Copyright.
+  - But CLLed code cannot be covered by a Copyright anymore, as this violates the German Urheberrecht.

 - Copyright changing licenses are NOT compatible with the CLL.
   - Like Oracle, Microsoft, etc. licenses.
-  - The CLL effectively prohibits adding a Copyright, hence giving it to a 3rd party.
+  - The CLL effectively prohibits adding a Copyright, hence no 3rd party can gain such Copyright.

 - CLL allows to mix the code with proprietary/commercial closed source products.
-  - You do not need to give customers additional freedom like being allowed to re-distribute your product.
+  - You do not need to give customers additional freedom, like allowing them to re-distribute the product.
   - You can cover your whole product with any license you like.
-  - But you cannot cover the full product with your Copyright, as it is prohibited for the CLLed code part.
+  - But you cannot cover the full product with your Copyright, as this is prohibited for the CLLed code part.
   - If you fail to state clearly, that parts of the product are CLLed code, all you take are legal risks.
-    Because somebody will spot that you violated the CLL and hence, at court, you will fail to proof your claims!
+    Because somebody will spot that you violated the CLL and hence, at court, you will fail to proof your claims of complete ownership!

 - CLL is viral.
 It's meant to be a deadly desease for Copyright.
 Copyright is slavery!
 Abolish all slavery!